tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/01_step2.md

 ### Article 2

-**SEO-Optimized Title:** The Inner Orchestra: Exploring the Deep History of Your Many Selves in Quantum Mindfulness
+ The Inner Orchestra: Exploring the Deep History of Your Many Selves in Quantum Mindfulness

 **Article Body:**